 Every year, new federal interest rates are introduced based on the high yield of the most recent 10-year Treasury Note auction.
 These auctions occur every May.

-Does the government provide student loan rate relief for borrowers affected by COVID-19?
+Does the government provide relief for borrowers affected by COVID-19?

-In March 2020, the US Secretary of Education told the office of Federal Student Aid to introduce a temporary 0.0% federal student loan rate.
+In March 2020, the office of Federal Student Aid introduced a temporary 0.0% interest rate.

 This rate was originally intended to last from March 13, 2020 through September 30, 2020.
 But it was extended through December 31, 2020, and then again through January 31, 2021, and most recently the student loan relief program was extended through at least September 30, 2021.